Okay, so we're all about Korean tacos now (a fusion of Korean‑style marinated meats like bulgogi or spicy pork served in soft tortillas).

 Pickled Radish is crunchy, tangy, and refreshing, these radishes are a favorite of ours.

-We slice radishes thin and soak them in a vinegar, sugar, and salt solution.
+We slice radishes thin and soak them in a vinegar, sugar, and salt solution (use a 1:1 vinegar-to-water ratio).

 The result is crisp and mouth-puckering.
 It pairs brilliantly with the bold flavors of Korean tacos.